joeyzhang-dev/intern-metrics/README.md

 # intern-metrics

-A simple Python tool for filtering and analyzing internship listings by role type and posted date.
+ I needed this quick script to analyze 2024 Internship listings of roles I wanted A simple Python tool for filtering and analyzing internship listings by role type and posted date.
 Designed for SWE-focused students who want to explore trends, track openings, and extract useful data.

 ## Features